marsidi11/WP-Plugin-WooCommerce/README.md

 # WP-Plugin-WooCommerce-Addon
-A small project for a job task to display some addons on WooCommerce products.
+A small project to display some addons on WooCommerce products.

 Add custom options for the product in product details in WooCommerce